kide-vm/kide/lib/virtual/README.md

 **Parfait** is that part of the runtime that can be coded in ruby.
 It is parsed, like any other code and always included in the resulting binary.
 **Builtin** is the part of the runtime that can not be coded in ruby (but is still needed).
-This is coded by construction CompiledMethods in code and neccesarily machine dependant.
+This is coded by construction MethodSource in code and necessarily machine dependant.